Best Guitar Stools and Chairs – Give Your Playing a Solid Foundation

 Find the Right Height

 You want your feet to touch the floor, with your thighs running parallel to the ground.
-Chairs with adjustable seat height are the best choice for guitarists.
+Models with adjustable seat height are the best chairs for guitarists.
 You can also go for models that come with adjustable footrests.

 Stability is one of the most crucial traits a guitar stool can have.
 You want a stool or chair that will stay in place as you move around while you play.
 It the chair is foldable, the locking system needs to be very secure.